em-tlm/ts-lib-mongo/README.md

 This allows the application that uses this library to access the same mongoose object.

 ### todo:
-* Add more unit tests
-* Add more instruction on how to use the
+* Add more unit tests (question how to start and stop mongod?)